growr-xyz/growr-documentation/layer-risk/0-Risk-Management-Introduction.md

 ## Privacy-preservation
 The loan information stored on-chain does not contain any personal data.
 In the future protocol implementation, we also envision the usage of zero-knowledge proof (ZKF) model, in which even the SSFI address of the user could not be revealed.

-TBD.
+This concept is still in early stage and is under research at the moment.
 More details on data privacy will be provided in the next version of the protocol documentation.